HNLMS Hertog Hendrik: Service history

 Later that year the ship undertook a cruise to Australia to show the flag.
 After leaving Surabaya on 15 August 1910, Hertog Hendrik and both her sister ships, De Ruyter and Koningin Regentes, visited the ports of Brisbane, Melbourne, Sydney, Fremantle and several others.

 Hertog Hendrik and Noordam deployed as auxiliary cruiser left the Netherlands on 16 February 1918 as convoy to the Dutch East Indies.
 They planned to take the route through the Panama Canal.
 North of Scotland the ships encountered a heavy storm and were forced to return to make necessary repairs.
 The ships arrived on 19 March in Den Helder.
 On 5 July that year a second attempt was made to reach the Dutch East Indies by going around Scotland and Cape of Good Hope.
 This time the convoy consisted of Hertog Hendrik, Tabanan deployed as auxiliary cruiser, Bengkalis deployed as coaling ship and Noordam.
 The convoy reached Tanjung Priok, Dutch East Indies on 27 September that year.

 On 2 March 1920 she and Marten Harpertszoon Tromp departed from Den Helder for a four-month journey to Asia to show the flag.
 They visited the ports of Singapore, Saigon, Hong Kong, Shanghai, Kobe and Manila.

+In 1926 Hertog Hendrik was converted to a training ship, with the aft 240 mm turret and the torpedo tubes removed, while in 1928 she was fitted to operate aircraft, with a large latticework crane added to handle the two floatplanes carried.

 On 27 March 1934 the ship entered the harbor of Den Helder.
 The ship and crew had just returned from gunnery practice during the first three months of 1934 in the Mediterranean Sea and 19 February the ship had made an official visit to Venice.
 Later that year during the Open Day of the Navy in Scheveningen the ship and crew gave a demonstration with searchlights.

-During the Spanish Civil War she performed convoy duties.
+During the Spanish Civil War she performed convoy duties, escorting Dutch merchant ships through the Straits of Gibraltar between March 1937 and September 1938.

 World War II

-In 1939 December the ship served as floating battery ship Batterijschip Vliereede off Vlieland for several weeks.
-In early 1940 she was laid up waiting to be scrapped.
+From 3 August to 4 November 1939 the ship served as floating battery ship Batterijschip Vliereede off Vlieland, and was then moved to Den Helder and paid off to serve as an accommodation ship for the Naval College.